Fixed Wireless Capacity Planning: Making Money from Thin Air

 - Monthly per-subscriber data transferred (primarily in the download direction) in gigabytes typically grows at 25% annually.

 - A phenomenon known as ‘flat topping’ shows when Internet demand exceeds supply.
-When your daily peaks look more like daily plateaus, you are seeing visual evidence of congestion.
-This bottleneck pictured is likely on an uplink and possibly on backhaul (middle mile) and access networks (last mile).
+When your daily peaks look more like daily plateaus, you’re seeing visual evidence of congestion.
+The bottleneck pictured is likely on an uplink and possibly on backhaul (middle mile) and access networks (last mile).

 Illustration: backhaul showing ‘flat topping,’ or demand exceeding supply at peak busy hour.